IHT business relief

 Often the principal consideration when gifting business assets is to ensure the continued smooth running of the business when the business owner retires or dies.
 Particularly for family businesses, ensuring that the shares and voting rights remain in the hands of the key decision makers may be of critical importance.
 This may mean that tax planning is secondary to business succession planning.

 Where the business assets are held as an investment, such as in the case of AIM shares, tax planning may be of greater importance.
-Although there's no IHT payable on shares which qualify for business relief, their value is included in the ‘net estate’ which can affect eligibility for the residence nil rate band (RNRB).
+There's currently no IHT payable on shares which qualify for 100% business relief but, their value is included in the ‘net estate’ which can affect eligibility for the residence nil rate band (RNRB).

 Gifts to individuals on death

-No IHT will be payable on death if the assets were owned by the deceased for at least two years prior to death.
+No IHT will be payable on death if the assets qualify for 100% relief and were owned by the deceased for at least two years prior to death.

 The individual who inherits the business assets will immediately benefit from business relief on those assets provided the two year ownership period had been met on the death of the original owner and the asset still qualifies as a relevant business asset.